Frequently Asked Questions

 TSS is open to everyone who is interested in terminology management.
 It is especially suited for people who are language or information professionals, working as terminologists, translators, localization specialists, in technical documentation, software engineering, etc. and want to know more about terminology.

 The course can be regarded as specialized professional qualification.
-Many participants work as employees in translation companies, in other, related departments of commercial enterprises, governments, international organizations, at universities, NGOs, in the standardization framework or as one-person enterprises.
-Some have training as translators or linguists, but most come from other backgrounds (engineers, ICT specialists, etc.) and started their career as terminology managers “accidentally”.
+Many participants work as employees in translation companies, in other related departments of commercial enterprises, governments, international organizations, at universities, NGOs, in the standardization framework or as one-person enterprises.
+Some have training as translators or linguists, but many also come from other backgrounds (engineers, ICT specialists, etc.) and started their career as terminology managers “accidentally”.

 While no particular professional background or level of knowledge or experience is required, you will undoubtedly benefit the most if you have worked with or on terminology before.
 This way you will come equipped with questions, challenges, and references and contribute meaningfully to the many discussions.
 Or you simply listen in while your peers solve some important terminological riddles and mysteries.